Faultless/vsc-material-theme/README.md

 Type `theme` anc choose `Preferences: Color Theme`, then select Material Theme from the list.

-This theme provide differents color variants, to change the active theme variant type `Material Theme` and choose `Material Theme: Settings`, then select `Change color variant` and pick one theme from the list.
+This theme provide differents color variants, to change the active theme variant type `Material Theme` and choose `Material theme italicize: Settings`, then select `Change color variant` and pick one theme from the list.

 ## Activate File Icons